CompTIA

 Test Delivery Program

 Starting from July 9, 2012, CompTIA exams are available exclusively via Pearson VUE.
 Authorized test centers can be found by visiting the Pearson VUE website and using its test center locator utility.
+Pearson VUE also provides options for taking many CompTIA exams via online proctoring.
 Pearson VUE offers a variety of exam booking options, including online scheduling, scheduling by phone, and scheduling via the testing center.
+Candidates will need to present valid identification when taking their exam, whether in person or online.

 Certification Renewal

-CompTIA A+, Network+, Security+, Linux+, Cloud+, PenTest+, Cybersecurity Analyst (CySA+), and Advanced Security Practitioner (CASP+) certifications expire three years after the date the candidate is certified.
+CompTIA certifications typically expire three years after the date the candidate is certified.
 These certifications can be maintained by passing the most current CompTIA exam prior to the three-year expiration date, or enrolling in CompTIA's Continuing Education (CE) program.
+Maintaining certifications through exam retakes or the Continuing Education (CE) program typically involves associated fees.
+The CE program allows candidates to earn Continuing Education Units (CEUs) through various activities such as completing training courses, attending conferences, or publishing articles.

-CompTIA certifications are graded according to the exam difficulty level.
-The Continuing Education program allows for automatic renewal of the lower-level certifications by passing a higher-level CompTIA certification.
+Since CompTIA certifications are graded according to the exam difficulty level, the Continuing Education program allows for automatic renewal of the lower-level certifications by passing a higher-level CompTIA certification.
 As an example, passing the CompTIA Security+ exam grants the CompTIA Security+ certification, and simultaneously updates CompTIA A+ and CompTIA Network+ certifications, providing that the test taker already has the A+ and Network+ (no new certification is granted through the CE program).
+For specific details and the most up-to-date renewal policies, please refer to the CompTIA Continuing Education program details.

 Resources